-Our research involves the synthesis of polymer blend and polymer-inorganic materials with advanced composition and structure in order to explore processing-structure-property-performance relationships relevant for materials for energy conversion, energy storage, conductive materials, cellular structures, and functional surfaces.
+Our research involves the synthesis of organic (polymers, polymer blends) and inorganic materials (ceramics, metal oxides, metal sulfides) with advanced composition and structure in order to explore processing-structure-property-performance relationships relevant for materials for energy conversion, energy storage, conductive materials, cellular structures, and functional surfaces.
 Our research work entails careful control over composition and morphology during materials processing, in situ monitoring of structure formation, materials characterization, property testing, and applications.

 Project 1: Multivalent Ion Batteries: Next-Generation Electrochemical Energy Storage

-Our lab is investigating the fabrication and performance of batteries that employ earth-abundant metals, such as sodium and magnesium, as the ion carrier.
-The aim is to develop new batteries that usher in a post-lithium battery era, making batteries safer, economical, and ethically-sound.
-Our work focuses on developing new types of solid electrolytes as well as novel electrodes for batteries.
+Our lab is investigating the fabrication and performance of batteries that employ earth-abundant metals, such as sodium, calcium, and aluminum, as the ion carrier.
+The aim is to develop new batteries that usher in a post-lithium battery era, making batteries safer, economical, and possessing greater capacity.
+Our work also focuses on developing new anode and cathode materials that facilitate fast energy storage and discharge, as well as greater energy densities.